A third of U.S. COVID now caused by Omicron BA.2 as overall cases fall | Health

 "Just to give a sense of context, the level of the virus in the wastewater was rising about 100-fold faster during the first Omicron wave in December as compared to now," Matus said.
 New York City is moving ahead with dropping more mitigation plans.
 Mayor Eric Adams said on Tuesday that masks will now be optional for children ages 2 to 4 in schools and daycare facilities starting on April 4.
 Children below age 5 are not yet eligible for COVID vaccination.

 The seven-day positivity rate in New York City's schools was 0.15% last week, according to the city's Department of Education.
-The city's seven-day positivity rate for all ages was 21% at the beginning of the year, at the height of the last surge.
-"Our schools have been among the safest places for our children since the beginning of the pandemic, and we will only remove this requirement if the science says that it is safe to do so," Adams said in a statement.
+The city's seven-day positivity rate for all ages was 21% at the height of the last surge.
+"Our schools have been among the safest places for our children since the beginning of the pandemic," Adams said in a statement, "and we will only remove this requirement if the science says that it is safe to do so."

-New York state ended its school mask mandate on March 2.
-The city dropped its mask requirement for children 5 years and older in public schools five days later, when the state's seven-day rolling positivity average dipped below 2%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)